TillaTheHun0/tilla/README.md

 ## TODO

-- Rewrite API Documentation
+- Better document API
-- ~Tests~
-- ~Make registry agnostic, so user can leverage any registry paradigm they'd like~
-- ~Don't require SubTransformations to use the Tilla registry~
+- APIs for restricting to a single permission (PRs welcome)

 ## Contribute